VSenakosau/Git/README.md

   SQL
 * main
 ```
-## 2. Push all the branches to the remote repository
+## 2. Push all the branches to the remote repository.
 vvsen@Vadim MINGW64 /c/vadim/qa/github/git_branch (main)
 `git push origin --all`
 ```